Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering: Introduction

 \section{Introduction}

-Large language models (LLMs) possess advanced natural and common-sense reasoning capabilities but are prone to content effects, i.e., systematic biases where prior knowledge and believability of content influence logical inference~\citep{bertolazzi-etal-2024-systematic,10.1093/pnasnexus/pgae233}.
+Large language models (LLMs) possess advanced natural and common-sense reasoning capabilities but are prone to content effects -- i.e., systematic biases where prior knowledge and believability of content influence logical inference~\citep{bertolazzi-etal-2024-systematic,10.1093/pnasnexus/pgae233}.
 For example, an LLM may incorrectly judge a logically invalid syllogism as valid if its content aligns with common-sense knowledge (e.g., “All students read; some readers are professors; therefore some students are professors”), mirroring human content biases~\cite{10.1093/pnasnexus/pgae233}.
-Such behavior violates the requirement of formal reasoning (where validity should depend only on logical form, not content).
-Recent studies have documented these content-based reasoning failures in LLMs~\cite{bertolazzi-etal-2024-systematic}, showing that models, like humans, find factually believable premises easier to “prove” and struggle with abstract or counter-intuitive ones~\cite{10.1093/pnasnexus/pgae233}.
-This undermines LLMs reliability on formal reasoning tasks, particularly syllogistic logic-oriented tasks highlighted by \cite{bertolazzi2024systematic}.
+Such behaviour violates the requirement of formal reasoning, where validity should depend only on logical form, not content.
+Recent studies have documented these content-based reasoning failures~\cite{bertolazzi-etal-2024-systematic}, showing that models find factually believable premises easier to “prove” and struggle with abstract or counter-intuitive ones~\cite{10.1093/pnasnexus/pgae233}.
+This undermines LLMs' reliability on formal reasoning, particularly logic-oriented tasks highlighted by \citet{bertolazzi-etal-2024-systematic}.